 Engagement and viewability are important metrics to measure when trying to launch a successful business video.
 They measure how much of the video that the viewer watches and if they interact with a call to action.
 Here are some character design tips to help your video become more immersive.

 Some people measure each separately, but to me, they are interconnected.
 No one is going to click on your call to action if they don't finish watching your video.
 So with that in mind, here's a few quick tips on how to make the characters in your video a little more personable.
 An audience liking your characters and being invested in the story will increase engagement and put more money in your pocket.

 Boost Engagement With Character Design Tips

-1. Use the marketing demographics of your customer as the basis for your main character in your video.
+1. Use the marketing demographics of your customer as the basis for the main character in your video

 Avoid using stereotypes and anything that portrays your audience in a negative light.
 Start with the broad basics and then concentrate on small nuanced details that make a character relatable.
 Are they fashion-forward?
 Do they drink fancy coffee?
 Are they early adopters?
 Tech Savvy?
 Fine-tune your demo and come up with at least 3 visual representations that might portray them.

-2. Use props and other costume details to add visual interest in your characters.
+2. Use props and other costume details to add visual interest to your characters

 I designed a caveman character for a video as a visual metaphor showing the potential of technology evolution.
 The caveman had a little stone cellphone that used a twig for an antenna.
 As the video progressed, he evolved into a more sophisticated human.
 The phone went from a brick to a flip, to a smartphone.